ClayAucoin/codex-lv2-may-2025/guides/week2-vscode/lesson-5-vscode-settings/vscode-settings-lv2.md

 ### ▶️ **Try It!**

-* Save and reload your project folder.
+* Save the file.
+(You might need to close and open again.)
 * Change the theme name to another **quoted string** like `"Monokai"`.

 ### 🎨 **Included Themes to Try**